PeterCamilleri/CX16/utilities/README.md

     set_var_16 root, root_array  ; Set up the pointer to the base of the array.
     ; stuff omitted.
     ldy #21*2
-    set_zpy_16 root, 0           ; Clear twenty first element of the array.
+    set_zpy_16 root, 0           ; Clear the twenty first element of the array.

 #### inc_var_16